robson-koji/elasticsandra/README.md

 ##Update test
 To test synchronization of new data, you can use the injector or any other GUI, frontend, curl etc.

-To test update, you can use a GUI for Cassandra and ES or curl for ES and update anything you want, as long as you update the field timestamp.
+To test update of existing data, you can use a GUI for Cassandra and ES or curl for ES and update anything you want, as long as you update the field timestamp.

-Timestamp field is always checked to verify which register (row, document) is newer, and update de older.
+**Timestamp field is always checked to verify which register (row, document) is newer, and update de older.**

-If a new column is created on Elasticsearch, it will not be replicated to Cassandra.
+If a new column (schema changing) is created on Elasticsearch, it will not be replicated to Cassandra.
 Consider this as a constrain of the Elasticsandra, or a new feature to be developed.